And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 We were told to watch out for "stranger danger," i.e. devil worshippers and drug pushers and child molesters, even as we (or people we knew) were being victimized by grownups we knew from church who were trusted family friends.
 People talked a great deal about God's love for humanity.
 But the actual message was one of constant terror and abject submission to authority, demanding constant hypervigilance on our part because "Satan" was out to get us - and that God would send us straight to Hell for all eternity if we put a foot out of line.

-I know there are plenty of good people who are Christians out there who sincerely try to follow Jesus’s teachings of compassion and mercy, but my family didn't have a good experience with Christianity while I was growing up.
-Church communities preached compassion and universal love, but were rife with drama and judgemental backbiting.
+I know there are plenty of good people who are Christians out there who sincerely try to follow Jesus’s teachings of compassion and mercy - or who at the very least just want to practice their faith without trying to control others, and without demanding that all of society be run according to their personal religious beliefs.
+I've had to come to terms with the fact that my problems aren't with Christianity itself, but with the institutions which claim to represent it.
+And with the Church's history of colonization, indoctrination, and oppression, along with the current religious nationalism which pervades U.S. American culture in the modern era, and the social indoctrination which has helped to maintain it.
+But my family didn't have a good experience with Evangelical Church culture while I was growing up.
+I grew up hearing Evangelicals preach compassion and universal love, but the churches we attended were rife with drama and judgemental infighting.
 By the time I was a teenager, my Mom finally decided to just let me do my own thing.
 That was when I met other people trying to recover from religious trauma with varying success.
 For many people, it’s a lifelong process.

 I'd read The Hobbit by J.R.R Tolkien as a child, and it's possible that my lifelong obsession with Elves began there.
-During that time I frequently snuck out of the school cafeteria during lunch and back to the library, and my favorite books were the ones about fantasy, history, mythology, and folklore.
+My grandparents also had books of Greek and Norse myths, which I grew up reading.
+During my time in school, also I frequently snuck out of the cafeteria during lunch and back to the library, and my favorite books were the ones about fantasy, history, mythology, and folklore.
 Around the 8th grade or so, I got to the section about Celtic folklore, myths and legends.
 This included a lot of Welsh Mythology as well as Irish Mythology, including the earliest tales of King Arthur.
 And something in those books struck a chord.

 The Celtic lore felt seductive and a little edgy in a way that the kind of "Heavy Metal Satanism" that I'd seen my peers experiment with never did.
 The "Satanists" I knew of back then were just edgelord metalheads who were practicing a form of inverted Christianity.
 But this stuff that I was reading was from the before-times.
 These were the Old Gods.
 These stories had not been in any book I'd read previously from the library, or in any owned by my parents or grandparents.
 It felt like finding hidden or forbidden lore, even if it was right there in the library.
 I'd grown up being told I was Irish, and a little digging uncovered my family's actual Scottish, English, Welsh, and Irish roots.